 Rate Card.
 Rate card may be adjusted by Company after providing a 90-day notice written to the Customer.

 Payment Terms.
-Billed 50% at the start of the contract, and 50% after completion of the service.
+Billed 100% at the start of the contract.

 Intellectual Property Defined.
 The term “Intellectual Property” means any information, product, process, invention, discovery, technique, idea, design, machine, work of authorship, improvement or modification, computer system design, programming and documentation, experimental note and diary, audio and video recording, email, email attachment, test result, source code and object code for software, database, model, graphics or visual design, in whatever form and whether or not patentable, copyrightable or otherwise protectable under law, that is created, made, conceived, developed, expressed in tangible form or otherwise and whether or not reduced to practice.